 Personalised Housing Plans

-It is also designed to be a tool for resolving your housing situation.
+It is also designed to be a tool to help you resolve your housing situation.
 During your discussions with your dedicated Housing Officer you will discuss and agree a list of actions tailored to your situation which both you and the Officer will take to prevent or relieve your homelessness.

-Further to the new and enhanced legal duties commencing in April 2018 the Homelessness Reduction Act has also made provision to include a “Duty to Refer” for specified Public Bodies.
-This new legal duty will involve those agencies to be pro active in the prevention and relief of homelessness across the country.
+Some specific Public Bodies also have a "Duty to Refer".
+“Duty to Refer” for specified Public Bodies.
+This legal duty requires certain agencies to be pro active in the prevention and relief of homelessness across the country.